extenv/WPrompt/README.md

 ## Error Handling

-- If the `wprompt` file is not found:
+- If the `.wprompt` file is not found:

   ```
-  wprompt file not found.
+  .wprompt file not found.
   ```

 - If the command is not found: